cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Possible values**

-A street name and (!) a street number
+A street name and (!) a street number.

 **Example**

-Retrieve all organizers that have are located on Henegouwenkaai 41-43:
+Retrieve all organizers that are located on Henegouwenkaai 41-43:
 ```
 GET /organizers/q=address.nl.streetAddress:"Henegouwenkaai 41-43"
 ```